Agnael/Sero.Mapper/README.md

    }
 }
 </pre>
-**Note that instantiation and returning of the instance is handled for us.**
+**Note that the instantiation and returning of the instance is handled for us.**

 &nbsp;